fw4spl-org/fw4spl-doc/Tutorials/src/Tuto01Basic.rst

 plugin.xml
 ~~~~~~~~~~~

-This file is in the ``rc/`` directory of the application.
+This file is located in the ``rc/`` directory of the application.
 It defines the services to run.

 .. code-block:: xml